manansaini/sandbox/QA/SecArch.md

 #  SA&A Process:

 Security Assessment and Authorization (SA&A) is the process by which agencies examine their information technology infrastructure and develop supporting evidence necessary for security assurance accreditation.

+The National Institute of Standards and Technology (NIST) Risk Management Framework (Special Publication 800-37) has created a new model for risk analysis for federal agencies by moving from the traditional Certification & Accreditation (C&A) approach to a Security Assessment & Authorization (SA&A) model – a more real-time, dynamic view of risk.

 # AAA: